David S. Walker: Governorship

-Prior to the Civil War, Walker was a Constitutional Unionist and so had opposed secession.
-However, when Florida seceded from the Union in 1861, he supported his state.
-Following the war, on November 29, 1865, Walker was elected governor unopposed, in an election in which newly freed slaves were not allowed to participate.
+Before the American Civil War, Walker was a Constitutional Unionist and so had opposed secession.
+However, when Florida declared secession from the United States in 1861, he supported his state.
+Following the war, on November 29, 1865, Walker was elected governor unopposed in an election in which newly freed slaves were not allowed to participate.
 He was inaugurated on December 20 and took office January 18, 1866.

-During his governorship, Florida transitioned from the federal oversight and military occupation of Reconstruction to readmission into the Union, but Walker was a conservative who attempted to minimize changes to the antebellum social, political, and economic system.
-He protested the election of the 1868 Constitutional Convention, which was convened to adopt a new government that the Republican U.S. Congress would approve, but ultimately supported the 1868 Constitution when it turned out to be less protective of blacks than originally anticipated.
+During his governorship, Florida transitioned from the federal oversight and military occupation of Reconstruction to readmission into the Union.
+Walker was a conservative who attempted to minimize changes to the antebellum social, political, and economic system.
+He protested the election of the 1868 Constitutional Convention, which was convened to adopt a new government that the Republican U.S. Congress would approve.
+He ultimately supported the 1868 Constitution when it turned out to be less protective of blacks than initially anticipated.

 He did not run for reelection in the 1868 election, the first in which African American men could vote.

-After leaving the governor's office on July 4, 1868, he returned to practicing law.
+He returned to practicing law after leaving the governor's office on July 4, 1868.
 In 1878, he was appointed circuit court judge, a position he held until his death on July 20, 1891.